Model-independent measurement of the Higgs boson associated production with two jets and decaying to a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The uncertainty associated with the b tagging efficiency is modeled by 10 different sources, divided according to the reconstructed jet flavor (five for \PQb and \PQc jets and five for light-flavor quark and gluon jets).
 The theoretical component of the uncertainty is correlated among different data sets, whereas statistical uncertainties are left uncorrelated.

 The estimation of the nonprompt-lepton background is affected by the systematic uncertainty due to the limited size of the control samples used to determine the misidentification rate.
 An additional uncertainty is applied to account for differences in the jet flavor composition between the multijet CR, where the misidentification rate is measured, and the phase space used in this analysis.
 Both sources may vary the shape of the nonprompt-lepton distributions, with an effect from a few percent to 10\% depending on the \dphijj bin of the SR. These uncertainties are treated as uncorrelated between electrons and muons, as well as across different data sets.
-Finally, a conservative 30\% normalization uncertainty is assigned to nonprompt-leptons background to cover any residual discrepancies between MC prediction and data in the same-sign validation region.
+Finally, a conservative 30\% normalization uncertainty is assigned to nonprompt-leptons background to cover any residual discrepancies between MC prediction and data in a same-sign validation region, which is defined by applying the same selection as in the inclusive signal region while requiring the two leptons to have the same electric charge.
 The statistical uncertainty due to the limited number of simulated events is associated with each bin of the simulated signal and background templates~\cite{BARLOW1993219}.